mainwp/mainwp-client-reports-extension/readme.txt

 == Changelog ==

 = 4.0.2 - 11-22-2019 =
-* Fixed: an issue with creating customtokens
+* Fixed: a problem  with creating custom tokens
-* Fixed: an issue with saving report date range
+* Fixed: a problem with saving report date range
-* Fixed: multiple usability problmes
+* Fixed: multiple usability problems

 = 4.0.1 - 9-6-2019 =
 * Fixed: an issue with saving report changes